Real-Time Rendering of Dynamic Line Sets using Voxel Ray Tracing: Results Discussion

-Our A-Buffer approach is based on the Linearized Layered Fragment Buffer \cite{knowles2012efficient}, where all fragments are captured using a two pass voxelization scheme: \textit{voxelize-scan-voxelize} (VSV).
-To improve performance for (semi-)opaque datasets, we introduced a view-dependent culling step to speed up the secondary voxelization pass: \textit{voxelize-cull-scan-voxelize} (VCSV).
-In this section, we will compare these two approaches to another common approach in literature: \textit{voxelize-sort-scan} (VSS) \cite{kanzler2018, mcgraw2020}, using OneSweep \cite{adinets2022onesweep} as a fast sorting implementation.
-In Table \ref{tab:results:abuffer:performance} we compare these strategies to compute both the occupancy pyramid and the A-Buffer, i.e. all per-frame preprocessing required to enable dynamic ray tracing and ambient occlusion.
+We capture per-voxel fragment lists using a two-pass voxelization scheme: \textit{voxelize-scan-voxelize} (VSV).
+To improve performance for (semi-)opaque line sets, we introduced a culling step to accelerate the secondary voxelization pass: \textit{voxelize-cull-scan-voxelize} (VCSV).
+We compare these two approaches to another common method: \textit{voxelize-sort-scan} (VSS) \cite{kanzler2018, mcgraw2020}, using OneSweep \cite{adinets2022onesweep} as a fast sorting implementation.
+In \cref{tab:results:abuffer:performance} we compare these strategies to compute both the occupancy pyramid and the per-voxel fragment lists, i.e., all per-frame preprocessing required for dynamic ray tracing and ambient occlusion.

-As expected, \textit{voxelize-scan-voxelize} (VSV) performs better than \textit{voxelize-sort-scan} (VSS) while producing the same \textit{A-Buffer} and \textit{occupancy pyramid}.
-The threefold speedup aligns with the theoretical advantage of the VSV, needing only two passes over all fragments and one scan over all voxels, while \textit{voxelize-sort-scan} needs 7 passes (one write, five for sorting, one for scanning all fragments).
-While the morton-order sorting generates a cache efficient acceleration structure, the same can be achieved by the choice of \textit{scan} pass in the \textit{voxelize-scan-voxelize} strategy.
+As expected, \textit{voxelize-scan-voxelize} (VSV) outperforms \textit{voxelize-sort-scan} (VSS), while producing the same per-voxel fragment lists and occupancy pyramid.
+The threefold speedup aligns with the theoretical advantage of VSV.
+VSV requires only two passes over all fragments and one scan over all voxels, whereas VSS needs seven passes over all fragments (one write, five for sorting, one scan).
+While Morton-order sorting generates a cache-efficient acceleration structure, similar efficiency can be achieved by the choice of scan pass in the \textit{voxelize-scan-voxelize} strategy.

 Another advantage of the \textit{voxelize-scan-voxelize} (VSV) strategy is the potential of accelerating the secondary voxelization pass.
-The \textit{occupancy pyramid} generated in the primary voxelization pass enables view-dependent culling of the secondary voxelization pass, creating a partial A-Buffer.
-Comparing this strategey, \textit{voxelize-cull-scan-voxelize} (VCSV), with \textit{voxelize-scan-voxelize} (VSV) when rendering opaque geometry, we can see a performance gain up to two times.
-This performance gain depends on line set density and the chosen camera angle.
-Altogether, our method cuts down per-frame preprocessing time by a factor of 3 when rendering transparent data (VSV) or a factor of 6 for dynamic opaque data.
+The occupancy pyramid generated in the primary voxelization pass enables view-dependent culling of the secondary voxelization pass, resulting in the \textit{voxelize-cull-scan-voxelize} (VCSV) strategy.
+When rendering opaque geometry, VCSV improves performance up to two times compared with VSV.
+The exact gain depends on line set density and camera angle.
+Altogether, our method cuts down per-frame preprocessing time by a factor of three when rendering transparent data (VSV) or a factor of six for opaque data.